All articles

 The COD Confirmation Factor

 Regardless of which courier you use, the single biggest lever on your RTO rate is confirming COD orders before dispatch.
-A WhatsApp confirmation message sent before handing the package to the courier — confirming the customer's address and their intent to receive — cuts RTO by 30–50% in most stores.
+A WhatsApp confirmation message sent before handing the package to the courier — confirming the customer's address and their intent to receive — typically cuts RTO by 25–35% on its own, because the customers who never intended to accept delivery cancel before a rupee is spent on shipping.

 Kliovo Shop automates this confirmation via WhatsApp: when an order is placed, ovo AI sends a confirmation within 60 seconds, gets customer confirmation, and only then marks the order ready for courier pickup.
-The stores running this consistently see RTO rates drop from 28–35% to 12–18%.
+The stores running this consistently see RTO rates drop from an industry-reported 25–40% to 12–18%.

-See the full playbook in How to Reduce Your COD RTO Rate in Pakistan →
+See the full playbook in How to Reduce RTO in Pakistan Ecommerce →

 Ready to reduce your RTO and automate COD?